HOW TO GET GIGS

 Musical Ear

-Having a good ear is an undeniable aid to to musical success.
+Having a good ear is an undeniable aid to musical success.
 A good musician will be able to identify notes, chords and different rhythms, aiding in everything, from transcription to composition.

 Even those born with perfect pitch (which can either be a curse or a blessing!) need to practice their ear training.